bradbell/xrst/sphinx/test_out/spell_cmd_dev.rst

 data_in
 =======
-is the data for this page before the spell command is removed.
+is the data for this page before the spell commands are removed.

 .. meta::
    :keywords: file_name